folkertdev/one-true-path-experiment/README.md

 ### opensolid/svg

-the opensolid/svg package uses polygon and polyline where possible, and draws arcs and curves using manual string concatenation.
+the opensolid/svg package uses polygon and polyline where possible, and draws arcs and curves using [manual string concatenation](https://github.com/opensolid/svg/blob/1.1.0/src/OpenSolid/Svg.elm#L692).
-It also defines curves and polylines in a more abstract way, and implements many mathematical operations on them.
+The parent opensolid/opensolid package defines curves and polylines in a more abstract way, and implements many mathematical operations on them.

 ## My Experiment